An Overview of Revocable Living Trusts in Colorado

 The stakeholders can include:

-Grantor / Trust Maker.
-The property owner who creates the trust.
+Grantor / Trust Maker.: The property owner who creates the trust.

-Beneficiary.
-The trust establishes this person as the one who will receive the property after the death or incapacitation of the grantor.
+Beneficiary: The trust establishes this person as the one who will receive the property after the death or incapacitation of the grantor.

 WHAT HAPPENS TO MY PROPERTY IF I DON’T ESTABLISH A REVOCABLE LIVING TRUST?

 Revocable living trusts provide significant protection for individuals and their families in the case of their death or incapacitation.
-Under Colorado estate laws, properties typically go into probate after the deaths of their owners, potentially leading to complicated legal cases and considerable expenses for the beneficiaries.
+Under Colorado estate laws, properties typically go into probate after the deaths of their owners, potentially leading to complicated legal issues and considerable expenses for the beneficiaries.

 A carefully crafted revocable living trust can help circumnavigate the probate process.
 Wills are subject to court involvement, and they become part of the public record; revocable living trusts, however, allow grantors to distribute their property privately.